 2. Golden Retriever

-The Golden Retriever is the third most popular dog in North America and is famous for being an excellent family dog.
+The Golden Retriever is the third most popular dog in North America and is well known for being an excellent family dog.
 Their energy and devotion to their family, in addition to their eager-to-please temperament, make them trustworthy pets.

 The Golden needs a lot of exercise and play to avoid any destructive behaviors as they are very energetic dogs.
 The Golden is also a popular working dog and is commonly used as seeing eye and search-and-rescue dogs.
 Goldens are friendly, intelligent, and devoted dogs that have a joyous and sociable nature.